douglasgoodwin/cinema_of_hacking/PITCHME.md

 **Mr. J.** opened a browser and joined a public wifi network.
 Somebody monitored this network for two hours with freely available tools and captured the following images.[^1]

-[^1]: Kali Linux equipped with an upgraded wireless card, Wireshark, and Driftnet.
+footnote : "Kali Linux equipped with an upgraded wireless card, Wireshark, and Driftnet."

 ---